 The name Chisloth-tabor obviously consists of two elements.
-The first element of our name comes from the root-verb כסל:
+The first element of our name comes from the verb כסל:

 The second part of our name is the same as Tabor, but it's not clear where that name comes from.
 Some scholars believe it comes from the verb ברר (barar), meaning to purge, purify or clean:

-It's not clear what kind of impression the name Chisloth-tabor would leave behind on a Hebrew audience; The Folly Of Declaiming? or Purifying Trust?
+It's not clear what kind of impression the name Chisloth-tabor would leave behind on a Hebrew audience; The Well Of Folly? or Purifying Confidence?

 For a meaning of the name Chisloth-tabor, NOBSE Study Bible Name List reads The Flanks Of Tabor and BDB Theological Dictionary proposes Loins or Flanks Of Tabor, apparently assuming that a word that means "soft underbelly" can also mean "flank".

 Jones' Dictionary of Old Testament Proper Names suggests Confidence Of Tabor, which would probably be more complete as: Unbacked Confidence Of Tabor, that is: Library Without System Or Consistency.